 The National Institutes of Health (NIH)-funded National Research Mentoring Network (NRMN) was created to address the unmet need for greater diversity in the biomedical and bio-behavioral research workforce.
 Grant writing Coaching Groups for Postdocs and Junior Faculty Actively Writing NIH-style Proposals is one of four professional development-training programs that is committed to increasing the number of people from diverse backgrounds successfully obtaining NIH grants.

-The kickoff event for the third grant writing cohort in the Southeast region will take place May 10-12 at the Morehouse School of Medicine in Atlanta, Georgia.
+The kickoff event for the 4th grant writing cohort in the Southeast region will take place October 28-29 at the Marriott Wardman Park Hotel in Washington, D.C.during the 2017 RCMI Translational Science Conference.

 Kimberly Lawson, Morehouse School of Medicine